 No vaccination exists against Leishmania infections.
 Protection is afforded by insect repellents, appropriate clothing, and the use of repellent-treated bed nets.
 First line drugs against leishmaniasis have varying efficacy depending on the species and the endemic regions, requiring the development of new therapeutic strategies.

 The temperature increase upon transmission to a mammal triggers the differentiation from the promastigote to the pathogenic stage, the amastigote.
 Heat shock proteins play a role both in the regulation of cell fate and the intracellular survival.
-We aim to analyse the functions of heat shock proteins HSP100, HSP90 and their co-chaperones, their interaction with protein export mechanisms and with signal transduction pathways.
-We employ strategies as diverse as proteome analysis, reverse genetics, functional cloning, and electron microscopy.
+We aim to analyse the functions of heat shock proteins HSP100, HSP90 and its co-chaperones and HSP23, their interaction with protein export mechanisms and with signal transduction pathways, and their impact on stress tolerance.
+We employ strategies as diverse as proteome analysis, reverse genetics, functional cloning, and ribosome profiling.

-In the project "TranSig" (Trans-signalling), a collaboration with the Institut Pasteur, Paris, jointly funded by the French ANS and the German DFG, we investigate the interplay of parasite heat shock proteins and signal transducting protein kinases with the innate immune responses of the mammalian host, in particular the defence mechanisms of macrophages.
+In the project "TranSig" (Trans-signalling), a collaboration with the Institut Pasteur, Paris, jointly funded by the French ANS and the German DFG, we investigated the interplay of parasite heat shock proteins and signal transducting protein kinases with the innate immune responses of the mammalian host, in particular the defence mechanisms of macrophages.
 Both heat shock proteins and parasite protein kinases are shuttled into the host cell cytoplasm and impact on the immune response.
-Inside the parasite, the phosphorylation of heat shock protein h has an impact on the viability and the ability to survive inside the host cells.
-Understanding these processes will likely reveal new targets for therapeutic approaches (Dr A. Hombach, Katharina Bartsch MSc).
+Inside the parasite, the phosphorylation of heat shock protein HSP90 has an impact on the viability and the ability to survive inside the host cells.
+Understanding these processes will likely reveal new targets for therapeutic approaches.

-Recently, we have turned our attention to the group of the small heat shock proteins (HSP23, P23, HSP20) and found that HSP23 is essential for temperature tolerance and parasite survival in a mammalian host (Dr. A. Hombach, Julia Eick, MSc).
-Current efforts focus on the functions of the CPN60 (HSP60) family of heat shock proteins, and the role in viability and virulence (Henner Zirpel, MSc).
+Recently, we have turned our attention to the group of the small heat shock proteins (HSP23, P23, HSP20) and found that HSP23 is essential for temperature tolerance and parasite survival in a mammalian host.
+Current efforts focus on the functions of the CPN60 (HSP60) family of heat shock proteins, and the role in viability and virulence.

 ARM58 Overexpression Reduces Intracellular Antimony Concentration in Leishmania infantum.